jedld/ember-lenddo/README.md

 # Ember-lenddo
-This addon allows you to add the lenddo button as a component for your ember-cli application
+This addon allows you to add the lenddo button as a component for your ember-cli application.
+This addon implements a simple wrapper around the create button code script found [Here](https://partners.lenddo.com/create_button_code):

 ## Installation
 - `git clone` this repository